Dedication. Transparency. Results.

 In cases of government fraud, whistleblowers may be able to participate in a qui tam action against the employer under the False Claims Act.
 This means they may sue the employer on behalf of the government.
 If this case is successful, the employee would be entitled to a percentage of the recovery.

-The False Claims act was created to both discourage corporate fraud and reward reporters, or whistleblowers.
+The False Claims Act was created to both discourage corporate fraud and reward reporters, or whistleblowers.
 There are many ways that employers attempt to defraud the U.S. government, and whistleblowing is how employees and taxpayers can fight back.
 Employers can also commit other forms of wrongdoing in the workplace that, while not classified as fraud, still rise to the level of whistleblowing if reported.

 - Tax evasion